jmoceri34/net-file-uploader/README.md

 <a name="overview"></a>
 ## Overview
-.NET file uploader for 3.5 and 4.5
+.NET file uploader for 3.5 and 4.5.
+Please see project for both versions and how to use.